Forensic diver reveals ‘worst mistake’ police made in Nicola Bulley case

 Paul Ansell, Ms Bulley’s partner, has said he’s “100 per cent convinced” she’s not in the river and suggested that somebody “who knows the local area” might be involved in the mother-of-two’s disappearance.

-He has been critical of Lancashire Constabulary’s investigation into the disappearance and in an interview with the Mail cast fresh doubt on the theory that Ms Bulley was.
+He has been critical of Lancashire Constabulary’s investigation into the disappearance and in an interview with the Mail cast fresh doubt on the theory that Ms Bulley was in the river.

-Ms Bulley, a mortgage advisor, left her home at around 8.26am on the morning she vanished.
-She dropped her children off at school at 8.40 and had a brief conversation with a parent.
+Ms Bulley, a mortgage adviser, left her home at around 8.26am on the morning she vanished.
+She dropped her children off at school at 8.40am and had a brief conversation with a parent.

 At 8.43am she began walking along the path by the River Wyre towards the gate/bench into the lower field.